 In the past, the machines necessary to establish a communications-based system have been generally unavailable to users of smaller computers.
 The machine requirements go beyond the communications terminals and the means of attaching them to the central processing unit.
 Because most users find more and more applications in which a communications-oriented approach can cut through an information bottleneck, telecommunications systems must be growing systems.
 The user must be free to expand direct-access storage capacity to accommodate additional online files and to enlarge main storage to permit several applications to operate concurrently.
 Expansion capability is a prerequisite to consideration of a computer system as a communications processor.

-The System/3 Model 10 Disk System meets the machine requirements of a communications processor with the availability of:
+The System/3 Model 10 Disk System, System/3 Model 12, and the System/3 Model 15 meet the machine requirements of a communications processor with the availability of:

-- Large-capacity disk storage
+- Large-capacity disk storage.

-- Highly-expandable main storage
+- Highly expandable main storage.

-- A variety of line and terminal configurations supported by the multiple line terminal adapter (MLTA) and binary synchronous communications adapter (BSCA)
+- A variety of line and terminal configurations supported by the multiple line terminal adapter (MLTA); the binary synchronous communications adapter (BSCA); the local communications adapter (LCA) on the Model 10 and Model 15, thé integrated communications adapter (ICA) on the Model 8 and Model 12; and the display adapter (DA) on the Model 8, Model 12, and Model 15.